kamrul69/Excel-basic-to-advanced-with-VBA/README.md

 ```
 You can go through my youtube channel and watch the video on basic excel functions: https://www.youtube.com/watch?v=WD0uNgqDonk&list=PL3A70PxOg00ndqHcVaYrD2Lsue6APmoHw&index=2

-### Modifying an Excel Worksheets
+### Modifying an Excel Worksheet

 In this section I have discussed about the following sub-sections.
-To understand properly you can visit my youtube channel and watch the video
+To understand properly you can visit my youtube channel and watch the video https://www.youtube.com/watch?v=zewh8loJXOw

 1. How to move and copy data in an excel worksheet-